 Abstract

 Background: Group B Streptococcus (GBS) is a major cause of meningitis in infants, often prompting intensive care.
-The factors leading to severe infant disease
+The molecular factors leading to meningitis and other manifestations of severe infant disease are poorly understood.
+Furthermore, although Late-Onset Disease (LOD) and Very Late-Onset Disease (VLOD) are clinically equivalent, the genomic differences between the GBS strains in LOD and VLOD have yet to be extensively described.

 Methods: We characterized invasive GBS isolates from patients at Boston Children’s Hospital over 15 years using whole-genome sequencing.
 We compared isolate diversity with samples representing both global and national contexts, and examined vaccine coverage and antimicrobial resistance.
 Logistic regression and linear mixed models evaluated the relation- ships between clinical presentations or pathogen virulence factors and disease severity or age of onset, accounting for population structure and multiple testing.

 Results: In the 87 patients studied, 44.3% needed ICU care, and 18.6% had meningi- tis.
 Among GBS, we identified 5 serotypes and 6 clonal complexes, with hypervirulent clones CC17/cpsIII and CC23/cpsIa being predominant.
 All isolates contained vaccine candidate targets and were susceptible to penicillin and vancomycin, though many were resistant to erythromycin and clindamycin.
 ICU admission correlated with specific hematological abnor- malities, but meningitis did not.
 No known virulence factors were associated with ICU or meningitis.
-LOD and VLOD did not differ bacteriologically or clinically, though the PI-2A1 pilus was linked with a higher likelihood of VLOD.
+LOD and VLOD did not differ bacteriologically, though the PI-2A1 pilus was linked with a higher likelihood of VLOD.

-Conclusions: Our study offers insights into GBS LOD and VLOD.
-The frequent ICU admissions and cases of meningitis underscore significant morbidity.
-Clinically and bacteri- ologically, LOD and VLOD are similar, with potential differences linked to varying immune status with age.
-This highlights the need for further research into the host-pathogen interac- tions underlying infection.
+Conclusions: The frequent ICU admissions and cases of meningitis observed in infant GBS invasive disease underscore its significant morbidity.
+However, the lack of molecular risk factors associated with severe disease highlights the need for further research into the host-pathogen interactions underlying infection.
+While clinical similarities between LOD and VLOD are widely accepted, we find that the 3 month LOD cut-off is also arbitrary from a bacteriological perspective, , with potential differences linked to varying immune status with age.

 Introduction